 Consultation or referral to a physician or nurse practitioner is required for all pregnant or breastfeeding clients.

 Remote Nursing Certified Practice frequently (but not necessarily) occurs in communities where there is no physician or nurse practitioner located in the community, but where physicians or nurse practitioners visit the community periodically and are available to provide consultation to the registered nurse.

 Remote Nursing Practice includes Sexually Transmitted Infections and Contraceptive Management.

 RN First Call frequently (but not necessarily) occurs in small acute care hospitals, diagnostic and treatment centres and other settings where there is physician or nurse practitioner service available in the community.

-Registered nurses who complete BCCNP certification in RN First Call diagnose and treat minor acute illness (including administering, compounding or dispensing Schedule I medications without an order) as set out in the Decision Support Tools (DSTs).
+Registered nurses who complete BCCNM certification in RN First Call diagnose and treat minor acute illness (including administering, compounding or dispensing Schedule I medications without an order) as set out in the Decision Support Tools (DSTs).